zhangdongxu/title_labeling/README.md

            = C1 * freq(d, c, t) / P(t)

-where for example, d is "电影", c is "《》" and t is "阿甘正传"

-logP(t) = max(P(t1) * P(t2)... , -15.7357) where ti is max substring using forward maxmatch.
+where for example, d is "电影", c is "《》" and t is "阿甘正传". logP(t) = max(P(t1) * P(t2)... , -15.7357) where ti is max substring using forward maxmatch.

-In '-fl' mode, we use 'soft and' logic for multiple descriptions in a query.
+In '-fl' mode, we use 'soft and' logic for multiple descriptions in a query:

 P(d1, d2, c| t)